From Here to Eternity (miniseries)

 From Here to Eternity is a 1979 American three-part, six-hour television miniseries and a remake of the 1953 film From Here to Eternity based on the 1951 novel of the same name.
 All three conclude with the December 7, 1941, attack on Pearl Harbor.
 The miniseries originally aired in three two-hour installments on three consecutive Wednesdays on NBC on February 14, 21 and 28, 1979.

 The story details the men and families of G Company, 24th Infantry Division, United States Army.
 There are two main sub-plots: First Sergeant Milt Warden’s (William Devane) ongoing affair with Karen Holmes (Natalie Wood), the wife of his commanding officer, and Private Robert E. Lee Prewitt's (Steve Railsback) affair with Lorene Rogers (Kim Basinger), a local prostitute.

+Wood won a Golden Globe Award for Best Actress in a Television Series Drama for her performance.

 Miniseries (1979)

 Synopsis

 It is April 1941 at Schofield Barracks, Hawaii and Pvt.
 Robert E. Lee Prewitt is new to G Company.
 He is a skilled boxer who unintentionally severely injured a fellow soldier in an exhibition boxing match.
 As a result he refuses to be a boxer anymore.
 This places him at odds with his company’s commanding officer, Captain Holmes, who uses the reputation of many of the sergeants in his company as skilled boxers to further his military career.
 Facing pressure from Gen. Barney Slater, who argues that the Army needs to control soldiers by fear of authority, Captain Holmes has many of his sergeants harass and abuse Prewitt in an attempt to pressure him to join the company's boxing team.
 Prewitt refuses to bend to the pressure.
 The company's First Sergeant, Milt Warden, attempts to help Prewitt, but there is only so much he can do.

 Prewitt becomes involved with Lorene Rogers, a local prostitute.
 Prewitt’s friend Private Angelo Maggio is sent to the stockade after being court martialed for getting drunk and fighting with MPs.
 Things get worse when Pvt.
 Prewitt is sent to the stockade for a few months of what turns out to be brutal mistreatment at the hands of the Sergeant of the Guard at the stockade, Sgt.
 Fatso Judson.
 While in the stockade, Prewitt reunites with Maggio and finds that he has been nearly beaten to death by Judson.
 Maggio dies after panicking and falling out of the ambulance on his way to the hospital.
 After Prewitt is released from the stockade, he tracks downs Judson and kills him in a knife fight.
 Prewitt is wounded in the fight and he takes refuge at Lorene’s house while he heals.